openmpf/openmpf.github.io/docs/docs/User-Guide.md

     * "MIN_SEGMENT_LENGTH" = "150"
     * "MERGE_TRACKS" = "true"
 3. The segments are submitted to the motion preprocessor, and five distinct and non-overlapping tracks are returned based on the frames of the segments in which motion is detected.
 4. Because the "MERGE_TRACKS" property is set to "true", tracks are merged across segment boundaries if applicable.
    This rule is applied to each pair of tracks that are only one frame apart (adjacent).
 Consequently, only three tracks are ultimately derived from the video.
 (The number of tracks is reduced from five to three between the "Preprocessor" and "Track Merger" phases of the diagram.)
 When two tracks are merged, the confidence value will be set to the maximum confidence value of the two tracks and their track properties will be merged.
 If the two tracks both have a track property with the same name but different values, the values will be concatenated with a semicolon as the separator.
 5. The non-overlapping tracks are then used to form the video segments for the next detection action.
 This action specifies the following parameters:
     * "TARGET_SEGMENT_LENGTH" = "75"
-    * "MIN_SEGMENT_LENGTH" = "25"
+    * "MIN_SEGMENT_LENGTH" = "26"
-    * "MIN_GAP_BETWEEN_SEGMENTS" = "99"
+    * "MIN_GAP_BETWEEN_SEGMENTS" = "100"
-6. The segmenting logic merges tracks which are less than "MIN_SEGMENT_LENGTH" frames apart into one long segment.
-Once all tracks have been merged, each segment is itself segmented while respecting the provided "TARGET_SEGMENT_LENGTH" and "MIN_SEGMENT_LENGTH" properties.
+6. The segmenting logic merges tracks which are less than "MIN_GAP_BETWEEN_SEGMENTS" frames apart into one long segment.
+Once all tracks have been merged, each track is segmented with respect to the provided "TARGET_SEGMENT_LENGTH" and "MIN_SEGMENT_LENGTH" properties.
 Ultimately, ten segments are produced.
 (Track #1 and Track #2 in the "Track Merger" phase of the diagram are combined, which is why Segment #3 in the "Segmenter" phase of the diagram includes the 25 frames that span the gap between those two tracks.)